numpy/numpy/doc/source/user/c-info.ufunc-tutorial.rst

     *unused*

-        Unused; kept for compatiblity.
+        Unused; kept for compatibility.
 Just set it to zero.

 .. index::
    pair: ufunc; adding new